 When you apply for a Council Tax Reduction, you will be asked to provide evidence to support your application.
 All documents, certificates and evidence must be originals.
-Your documents can be handed into a local office by appointment.
+Your documents can be handed into a Customer service centre by appointment.
 Although this is not always necessary this will make sure you receive the best possible service.
 To arrange an appointment please call 03451 55 11 55.
 Alternatively, you can send them to the Benefits and Council Tax Team.
 Find out what we will accept as evidence below.

 If you have applied for a benefit with the Department for Works and Pensions (DWP) they will ask if you wish to apply for Council Tax Reduction.
 If you said ‘Yes’ the DWP may pass your information onto the Benefits & Council Tax Team, however you still need to make an application to Fife Council.

 Council Tax Reduction is normally awarded from the Monday after the date you apply.
 If you apply for Council Tax Reduction within one month of starting other benefits (for example Income Support, Income based Job Seekers Allowance or Income Related Employment Support Allowance) then your reduction will start from the Monday after the date your entitlement to these benefits began.

 If you are applying for a Council Tax Reduction you must tell us at once about any change in circumstances you or the people living with you may have.

 Some changes may mean you are entitled to a higher reduction, but others may mean you receive a lower amount or you may no longer be entitled to a reduction.

 Your entitlement will usually start on the Monday after we receive your application.
 If you would like it to start from an earlier date, you must have a good reason for not applying earlier.
 We can consider backdating your application for up to 1 month.

 If you want us to consider backdating, you must write to us giving your reasons for not applying at the appropriate time.
 The reasons you give must apply throughout the period which you are applying for.